aiven/aiven-docs/docs/products/postgresql/howto/monitor-database-with-datadog.md

 Using the `avn service integration-list`
 [Aiven CLI command](/docs/tools/cli/service/integration#avn_service_integration_list),
-you can obtain the Datadog Metric integration you want to monitor and enable the Datadog Database monitoring functionality by using the `datadog_dbm_enabled` configuration parameter.
+you can obtain the Datadog Metric integration to monitor and enable the Datadog Database monitoring functionality by using the `datadog_dbm_enabled` configuration parameter.
 For example: